qcri-social/AIDR/Tagger.md

 # Automatic classification

-First, each item is converted to a set of unigrams (words) and bigrams (consecutive two-word sequences).
-For instance "the house is red" is converted into { "the", "house", "is", "red", "the house", "house is", "is read" }.
+**Features**: each item is converted to a set of unigrams (words) and bigrams (consecutive two-word sequences).
+For instance "the house is red" is converted into { "the", "house", "is", "red", "the house", "house is", "is red" }.

-The automatic classifier is created using Weka.
+**Feature selection**: a feature selection algorithm is ran over the data, keeping the 500 most discriminant features for a given classifier.

+**Learning scheme**: the learning scheme is a [random forest](https://en.wikipedia.org/wiki/Random_forest) of decision trees.

 # Technologies